Introduction

 Updating Wakapi

-folder.
+Updating to a newer version of Wakapi is as simple as re-running the install script in the /wakapi folder.
 Note that it will overwrite your existing configuration file.
 Rename the configuration file or temporarily move it to a different location to avoid this.

-You can find the Wakapi version number at the bottom of any Wakapi page.
+$ curl -L https://wakapi.dev/get | bashYou can find the Wakapi version number at the bottom of any Wakapi page.
 You can find the latest release here.

 Preventing Additional Sign Ups

-Once you have created your account, you can safely disable additional people from signing up by editing your config.yml
+Once you have created your account, you can safely disable additional people from signing up by editing your config.yml.

-, change the value of allow_signup
+$ nano config.ymlUnder security, change the value of allow_signup to false.

 security:

-Exit and save your changes by using Control + X, then Y, followed by Enter.
+allow_signup: falseExit and save your changes by using Control + X, then Y, followed by Enter.

 Restart the Wakapi server to apply your changes.